kbr/fritzconnection/CONTRIBUTING.md

 ## Type hints

 This project started long ago without type hints.
 Keep it this way.
-The project is small enought, so there is no real benefit.
+The project is small enough, so there is no real benefit.
 The place for types are in the comments.
 Readability counts!

 ## Tests

 This project comes with tests.
 The test framework is tox/pytest.
-For development run `pip install -r requirements.txt` to install both libraries.
+For development run `pip install -r requirements_test.txt` to install both libraries.
 As far as possible, the code should get tests.
-Before committing run the tests.
+Before committing run the tests with tox.